MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Services.md

 You can also manage services with the other `*-Service` cmdlets.
 For more information on PowerShell remoting, see [about_Remote][01].

-## Getting Required and Dependent Services
+## Getting required and dependent services

 The Get-Service cmdlet has two parameters that are very useful in service administration.
 The DependentServices parameter gets services that depend on the service.